 Prior to higher education, Donna worked marketing and editorial capacities in eCommerce and radio.
 She also has a bachelor’s degree in communication studies from Wilkes, and she is a 2014 graduate of Leadership Lancaster.
 She lives in downtown Lancaster, Pa.

 Over the years, the MA in Publishing program has worked with many talented instructors.
 The following instructors are not currently teaching in the program, but they still provide occasional services as advisors, consultants, and speakers.
-On a case-by-case basis, student may even still work with these professors on thesis or capstone projects.
+On a case-by-case basis, students might work with these professors on thesis or capstone projects.
 We are grateful for their service.
 Students interested in working with these faculty should contact the Director of the Publishing Program.

 Ed Asher Briant grew up in England where he attended London's prestigious Saint Martins School of Art.
 He began his creative career producing cartoons and illustrations for newspapers and magazines.
 In the 1990s he moved to New York, where he continued his career as an illustrator for the New Yorker, The New York Times, and many other publications.
 In 2003, he illustrated his first picture book, Paper Parade, and this led him to an interest in writing for children.
 He earned an MFA in Writing for Children at Vermont College in 2006, and has since published several more picture books, two young adult novels, and a series of early readers.
 He also writes and illustrates a weekly webcomic, Tales from the Slush Pile, for Publishers Weekly.
 He lives near Philadelphia with his wife, the author, Lisa Jahn-Clough.
 He enjoys walking his dogs, playing the guitar, and napping.